Our Mission

 • Researching the causes, nature, and consequences of socio-economic inequality, with a specific mandate to expand research on wealth concentration at the top;

-• Training and teaching new inequality scholars at The Graduate Center/CUNY across a number of academic disciplines;
+• Training and teaching new inequality scholars at the Graduate Center/CUNY across a number of academic disciplines;

 • Participating in discussions and debates on inequality through public programs and collaboration with journalists;